udelcodes/udelcodes.github.io/cyber2.md

 # Web infiltration Mission

-The **Global Desert Vault** developers have provided us with a sample copy of their website.
+The **Global Dessert Vault** developers have provided us with a sample copy of their website.
 They suspect that an old, unprotected file upload page is the culprit, but they can't figure out how the l33k3rs managed to use the page to deface the main website.

 Take a look and see what you and the rest of the team can learn from the file upload page <a href="http://desserts.gel.webfactional.com/" target="_blank">here</a>.